Enjoy my free resources!

 POLYVAGAL PRINCIPLES FOR BIRTH & POSTPARTUM

-Read: Polyvagal Principles for Birth and Postpartum in Pathways to Family Wellness Magazine Summer issue
+Read: Polyvagal Principles for Birth and Postpartum in Pathways to Family Wellness Magazine Summer 2024 issue 82

 Optimizing the birth process to minimize the trauma experience and foster connection and co-regulation.